SAyaka0122/Deep-learning-based-binary-classifier/README.md

 # Usage

-1. Datasets used for training and testing the model is available from the following URL:<br>
+1. Datasets used for training and testing the model is available from the following URLs:<br>
 Dataset α: https://data.mendeley.com/datasets/rscbjbr9sj/3<br>
 Dataset β: https://sites.google.com/site/hosseinrabbanikhorasgani/datasets-1